Multiverse Computing: History

-Multiverse was co-founded in 2019 by Enrique Lizaso, Román Orús, Alfonso Rubio and Sam Mugel.
+Multiverse was co-founded in 2019 by Enrique Lizaso, Román Orús, Alfonso Rubio-Manzanares and Sam Mugel.
 Lizaso, treasurer and member of the governing board of the European Quantum Industry Consortium, and Orús, Ikerbasque Research Professor at Donostia International Physics Center and former Marie Curie Fellow at the Max Planck Institute of Quantum Optics, were chatting on WhatsApp when the idea for a quantum computing company for finance was born.

-In 2021, the company announced €12.5 million in funding from the European_Innovation_Council (EIC) Accelerator program.
+In 2021, the company announced €12.5 million in funding from the European Innovation Council (EIC) Accelerator program.
 This was followed by a €25 million funding round in 2024, valuing the startup at €100 million.
 Later that year, the startup was selected by the EIC’s Scaling Club – with a budget of $10 billion – as one of 48 companies to receive support with funding, mentoring and partnership matchmaking.

 In April 2022, the company partnered with the Bank of Canada to explore how quantum computing can simulate cryptocurrency adoption.
 This research made Canada the first G7 country to explore the model of complex networks and cryptocurrencies through quantum computing.

 That July, Multiverse partnered with Bosch to integrate quantum algorithms into digital twin simulation workflow to scale simulations more efficiently and improve the accuracy of defect detection.

 Later that year, BASF used Multiverse’s Singularity to develop models for foreign exchange trading optimization between U.S. and EU currency.

 Additional organizations exploring Multiverse’s quantum software include BBVA, Crédit Agricole CIB, and Repsol.

 In 2022, Gartner recognized Multiverse Computing as a “Gartner Cool Vendor” for offering “quantum software technologies and services that enable integration of quantum solutions exploration in the financial services industry.”

 Today, Multiverse is one of the largest quantum software companies in the world and has raised over €127.3 million.

+The company launched CompactifAI, their AI model compression technology in 2023.

 In September 2024 the company was selected by Amazon Web Services (AWS) for their global 2024 AWS Generative AI Accelerator.
-The program included a 10-week program kicking off at Amazon HQ in Seattle with learning and mentorship sessions that concluded with a showcase at AWS re:Invent in Las Vegas, NV.

 Multiverse Computing closed their $215M Series B investment round in June 2025.
-The Series B was led by Bullhound Capital, HP Tech Ventures, SETT, Forgepoint Capital International, CDP Venture Capital, Santander Climate VC, Toshiba, and Capital Riesgo de Euskadi — Grupo SPR also participated in the round.
+The Series B was led by Bullhound Capital, HP Tech Ventures, SETT, Forgepoint Capital International, CDP Venture Capital, Santander Climate VC, Toshiba, and Capital Riesgo de Euskadi — Grupo SPRI also participated in the round.
 The new investment was focused on scaling CompactifAI compressed AI models, which are highly-compressed versions of leading open source LLMs that retain original accuracy, are 4x-12x faster and yield a 50%-80% reduction in inference costs.
 These compressed, affordable, energy-efficient models can run on the cloud, on private data centers or -in the case of ultra compressed LLMs- directly on devices such as PCs, phones, cars, drones and even Raspberry PI.